Here’s how HR teams can boost productivity during the coronavirus crisis

 Central to this, 58% of HR managers see tackling employee morale as their main challenge throughout the pandemic.
 Loosening your grip on employee working hours is how you can boost it – and these changes will have lasting benefits, both now and in the next normal.

 HR is key to boosting employee engagement

 Excellent employee engagement doesn’t hinge on a single grand gesture, nor is it earned by token attempts to force staff to interact with one another.

 Instead, organisations that are serious about boosting employee engagement need to put their HR team at the helm of employee engagement strategy and afford them the tools they need to ensure that it succeeds.

 Organisations need to put HR at the forefront to tackle poor employee engagement.
 An engaged employee is excited to come into work today and will commit the mental energy needed to smash through your targets.
-These employees are the backbone of your business, so there are huge benefits to be had for every department.
+These employees are the backbone of your business, so there’s huge benefits to be had for every department.